kelu124/echomods/Readme.md

 * use the GetSuppliersList function to list equipment suppliers
 * get stats from hackaday 1,2,GHMurgen,GHechomods,JOH
 * Add PCBA
- * fill in probe if necessary
+ * fill in probe if necessary -> need oil in it
- * test
 * update ppt_us with links all around